27 Best Travel Planning Tools and Apps

 I discovered Evernote about 5 years ago and fell in love with it instantly.

-Evernote is a note-taking app with a free version and premium version with more functions and abilities.
+Evernote is a note-taking app with a free version and a premium version with more functions and abilities.
 I like this app mostly because it’s simple and easy to use.

 That’s the most important thing for me.
 I’m able to quickly bring up the app, jot down notes, and have all my notes sync across all my devices.